Above the Law (1988 film)

 Above the Law (also known as Nico: Above the Law, or simply Nico) is a 1988 American action thriller film co-written, produced and directed by Andrew Davis.
-It marked the film debut of Steven Seagal, who also produced the film and co-authored the story alongside Davis, and stars Seagal alongside Pam Grier, Sharon Stone, Ron Dean and Henry Silva.
-Seagal plays Nico Toscani, an ex-CIA agent, an Aikido specialist and a Chicago policeman who discovers a conspiracy upon investigating a mysterious shipment of military explosives seized from a narcotics dealer.
+It marked the film debut of Steven Seagal, who also produced the film and co-authored the story alongside Davis, and stars Seagal alongside Pam Grier, Sharon Stone, and Henry Silva.
+Seagal plays Nico Toscani, an ex-CIA agent, an aikido specialist, and a Chicago policeman who discovers a conspiracy upon investigating a mysterious shipment of military explosives seized from a narcotics dealer.

 The film originated after a successful screen test financed by Michael Ovitz, leading to Seagal being offered a contract by Warner Bros.
+Pictures.
 It was set and filmed on location in Chicago, Davis’ hometown.
 The film premiered in the United States on April 8, 1988, becoming a commercial success despite mixed reviews, and launching Seagal's acting career.
-Above the Law is regarded as the first American film to feature Aikido in fight sequences.
+Above the Law is regarded as the first American film to feature aikido in fight sequences.